OlgaAk/k8s/readme.md

 helm install --name monitoring --namespace monitoring stable/prometheus-operator // creates a screen full of resources
 ```

-Check the new service/monitoring-prometheus-oper-prometheus of type ClusterIP and change it to Loadbalancer to open in browser:
+Check the new service/monitoring-prometheus-oper-prometheus of type ClusterIP and change it temporarily to Loadbalancer to open in browser:

 ```
 kubectl edit -n monitoring service/monitoring-prometheus-oper-prometheus // quit vim with :q and export EDITOR=nano